taliajmallo/rpgs/characters/Jasskia/charsheet.md

 If unlisted, just use ability score modifier.

 ## Languages, Proficiencies
-**Languages**: Common, Elven, Goblin, Vishkanya
+- **Languages**: Common, Elven, Goblin, Vishkanya

-**Weapons**: Simple, blowguns, kukri, and shuriken
+- **Weapons**: Simple, blowguns, kukri, and shuriken

-**Armor**: Light
+- **Armor**: Light

 ## Traits & Drawbacks
 ### Attached
-You have a strong emotional attachment to your younger sister.
+You have a strong emotional attachment to Cilanthia, your younger sister.
 Whenever she is either threatened, in danger, or in someone else's possession, you take a -1 penalty on Will saves and a -2 penalty on saves against fear effects.
 If she is ever lost, killed, or destroyed, exchange this drawback for the Doubt drawback.
 ### Arcane Dabbler
-Select two non-harmful arcane cantrips.
-You can cast these two cantrips (*Detect Magic*, *Read Magic*) once per day each (caster level 1st).
+Select two non-harmful arcane cantrips (*Detect Magic*, *Read Magic*).
+You can cast these two cantrips once per day each (caster level 1st).
 If you have levels in a class that can cast these cantrips, your caster level for these cantrips is equal to that class level.
 ### Criminal
 You spent your early life robbing and stealing to get by.
 Select one of the following skills: **Disable Device**, ~~Intimidate~~, or ~~Sleight of Hand~~.
 You gain a +1 trait bonus on that skill, and it is always a class skill for you.
 ### Vagabond Child